forestgrape/coronavirus/1_introduction/suggestions.md

 Note: In cold seasons, overall cases need to be kept lower, since self protection is more difficult due to aerosol transmission (e.g. good fit high filtration masks) and severe Covid is much more likely in indoor dry air (heated or air-conditioned).

 > ### Communities and Societies

+> mostly written during 2020, some updates November 2021

 > Many tasks and challenges are solved best or can only be solved by groups.
 Even small groups often need some organization, guiding and rules to work.
 For large groups such as societies these points are even more important.
 The better group members understand each other, understand the task and work together, the more liberal the settings and relaxed the rules can be.

-Controlling SARS-CoV-2 is an individual, a local and global task.
-The better everybody helps to control it, the lesser the negative effects and the fewer rules and restrictions need to be put into place.
+Controlling ~~SARS-CoV-2~~ severe Covid (changed 16.11.21, SARS-CoV-2 are very widespread, the important is to control clusters of severe cases) is an individual, a local and to some extent a global task.
+The better everybody helps, the lesser the negative effects and the fewer rules and restrictions need to be put into place.

+If there are many severe cases:
 * Staying out of crowds and taking care even with mild respiratory disease symptoms, a runny nose is enough reason to stay home.
 E.g. home office/school (e.g. reading)
   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
-* Giving infections time to cure.
-It is known for various virus infections that they can become persistent.
+* Giving diseases time to cure.
+This doesn't mean lying in bed 24 hours, some careful and situation adapted movement is beneficial for a good recovery ([Movement Chapter](../6_prevention_and_treatment/movement.md)). ~~It is known for various virus infections that they can become persistent~~
+    > Viruses persistently infect various parts of the body.
+Such infections are especially common on the skin, on the mucosal surfaces in the intestine and in the respiratory tract.
+Usually coronavirus infections are not disease associated and even can have beneficial effects as discussed in the [virome chapter](../5_epidemiological/virome.md).
+Just if they replicate to very high numbers a disease or even severe disease can be caused. <!--Microbiota interact with each other some increase and some diminish the risk for other infections. possibly move up to hygiene which can influence the microbiome-->
 * Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to persons who need/want to protect) to protect to do so.
 Long-term effects seem to be rare but experiences are still limited.
-Keeping cases low is good for everybody and the more people help doing so the better.
+Keeping severe cases low is good for everybody and the more people help doing so the better.
 * Transport: Ventilation, masks and distance if possible (in that order) are important in public transport.
 Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic. // written during shutdown in Spring 2020
 * Some slowdown of life: E.g. no party weeks, going home at time.
-For all including the young, a good immune system in place is crucial, which detects infections early, induces symptoms and clears them.
+For all including the young, a good immune system in place is important, which detects infections early, induces symptoms and clears them.

 ## Live Healthily
 A good immune system goes hand in hand with a healthy lifestyle.
+For an optimal immune system:
 * Sleep enough, eat healthily, relax and do some sport.

 and avoid weakening the immune system:
-* Avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
+* avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
 * avoid being cold or even freezing for a longer period.
 For this reason, in cold climates, windows shouldn't be kept open permanently.
 * avoid immunosuppressants unless necessary for medical reasons.
-Immunosuppressants are not a major risk factor for Covid though so no reason to be afraid if they are necessary for medical reasons.
+  > Immunosuppressants are *not* a major risk factor for Covid though => no reason to be afraid if they are necessary (some carefulness is appropriate however).
 * try reducing stress for yourself and others.
 Trying too hard won't help though.

 Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.